 El Camino Health is known for top-quality senior healthcare.
 In fact, our specialized care has earned us special recognition from the National Committee for Quality Assurance's Patient-Centered Medical Home.
 Our Senior Health Program offers primary care especially for older adults and a wide range of services and resources for seniors.

 And, we make it easy for you to find the doctor who best meets your needs.
-Just call the El Camino Health Line at 800-216-5556 24 hours a day, seven days a week.
-You can request a doctor by specialty, location or other criteria.
-Or, let us know if you have a doctor already in mind and we’ll help you connect to make an appointment.
 If you need a doctor in another state, our eldercare consultants can help you find one.

 Prepare for Your Doctor Visit